Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If you are looking to install a solar electric system on your roof, local solar electric installers recommend that your roof structure not need to be serviced in the next 15 to 20 years.
 Taking this into consideration will avoid the need to take the system off of the roof while it is being repaired/replaced.

 Yes, if the system can be installed following the required property line setbacks.
-There are no restrictions on installing “ground-mounted” systems in city or suburban neighborhoods in Steamboat Springs.
+There are no restrictions on installing “ground-mounted” systems in the County.

 Properly designed solar electric systems, under normal snow loads, shed snow on their own.
 The face of the panels are made of glass, which does not readily hold onto snow, and the angle at which the panels are installed should be steep enough to promote the shedding of any snow that does accumulate.